Dual Degree Engineering

 - Complete the pre-requisites specified by the particular school and/or engineering program.

 Most students can complete these items in three years without scheduling difficulty provided the student makes normal academic progress.
-A few programs are more difficult to schedule, including chemical engineering at Minnesota as well as biomedical engineering at Columbia or Minnesota.
+A few programs are more difficult to schedule, including biomedical engineering at Columbia.

 |Program Area||Affiliated Schools|